The Fragility of Consciousness — illustration

 The Unwelcome Clarity

-Summer bled away along with the last effects of her pharmaceutical adventure, and she felt something she hadn't experienced in months: clarity.
+Summer bled away along with the last effects of her pharmaceutical adventure, and Me felt something she hadn't experienced in months: clarity.
 Not the manic intensity of her breakdown period, nor the cotton-wool contentment of her medicated phase, but a clean, sharp awareness that felt like waking up after a very long, very strange dream.

 She was returning to the state she'd been in before the work burnout, before everything went wrong—analytical, skeptical, uncomfortable but authentic.
 The soft, compliant version of herself that everyone had seemed to prefer was dissolving, revealing the harder edges of someone who asked inconvenient questions and noticed uncomfortable patterns.